relicks/girly-bird/README.md

 ### 2. Windows

-`make.bat` is converted from `Makefile` and has all the same commands, though altered to run on WIndows.
+`make.bat` is converted from `Makefile` and has all the same commands, though altered to run on Windows.

 ```bat
 .\make.bat